DorinDaniil/Mixture-of-Experts/README.md

 # Mixture of Experts Implementation

 This repository contains implementations of various approaches to building Mixture of Experts (MoE) models.
-The implementations are based on PyTorch and include algorithms from the Shazeer et al. 2017 on sparse MoE with auxiliary loss, as well as the Load-Balancing Loss (LBL) (Fedus et al. 2022) and a notebook for testing.
+The implementations are based on PyTorch and include algorithms from the [Shazeer et al. 2017]((https://openreview.net/forum?id=B1ckMDqlg)) on sparse MoE with auxiliary loss, as well as the Load-Balancing Loss (LBL) [(Fedus et al. 2022)]((https://www.jmlr.org/papers/volume23/21-0998/21-0998.pdf)) and a notebook for testing.

-## About

-In this repository, we have implemented the following:

-- Sparse MoE algorithms from the Shazeer et al. 2017 with auxiliary loss.
-- Load-Balancing Loss (LBL) for better token distribution among experts.
-- A Jupyter notebook for testing the implementations.

-The implementations are done using PyTorch.

 ## Formulas and Explanations